IRMaGe-3T/mrs-voxel-placement/README.md

 <a name="disclaimer"></a>
 ## Disclaimer
 This little application has been developed for a specific use and is not intended to be modular.
-For now it is only work for Philips MRS data (using .SPAR file).
+For now it is only work for Philips MRS data (using .SPAR file for MRS data).

+Use for Siemens data (using DICOM file for MRS data) is under development

 This work have been inspired by the following work: